Do you find our website to be helpful?

 If your tooth has already fallen out, been extracted, or is seriously damaged or decayed and needs to be removed, you might need a bridge to replace it.
 A bridge can provide you with a usable tooth and a natural-looking smile.

-Whether you’ve got a damaged tooth or a gap in your smile, Dr. Daza and Dr. Schwartz are here to help.
+Whether you’ve got a damaged tooth or a gap in your smile, Dr. Schwartz is here to help.
 Call our office to schedule your appointment today.

 You Might Also Enjoy...